-The compelling reasons kids need nature were explained factually and forcefully by Richard Louv in Last Child in the Woods: Saving Our Children From Nature-Deficit Disorder.
+The compelling reasons kids need nature were explained factually and forcefully by Richard Louv in Last Child in the Woods: Saving Our Children From Nature-Deficit Disorder (affiliate link).
 In fact, that book inspired major new efforts to reconnect kids with nature including Children & Nature Network, National Wildlife Federation’s Green Hour, and No Child Left Inside.

-Louv reaches new ground out in his next book, The Nature Principle: Reconnecting with Life in a Virtual Age.
+Louv reaches new ground out in his next book, The Nature Principle: Reconnecting with Life in a Virtual Age (affiliate link).
 He uses anecdotes as well as groundbreaking research to demonstrate why we need to balance our use of technology with the restorative powers of nature.
 He cites seven overlapping principles to show that humanity can truly thrive when in partnership with nature.

 - The more high-tech our lives become, the more nature we need to achieve natural balance.